- About the XANOVA Magnetar XK700...

 The XANOVA Magnetar’s listing is on sites from Singapore, HongKong and Malaysia.
 In a HongKong based eStore, this is sold for HKD$ 1099, which translates to USD 140.12.
 So roughly it comes a bit under INR 10,000/-.
 This is, of course, not considering factors like taxes and import charges products carry when imported by the distributor.

 It needs the On-the-fly keys to switch between profiles.
 CM CK550 embedded this function with numbers 1-4.
 First four Fn keys could have been hotkeys for default applications- browser, calculator, Windows Explorer and default set media player.
 As an addition, XANOVA could work on a way to implement a mic mute option that works for both 3.5mm and USB mics, simply because nobody did it (or did it for 3.5mm outputs).
 Of course, added options like the mic mute might add into the cost.
 Remember, all of this is taken care of by a single 32-bit ARM controller.

 XANOVA MAGNETAR RGB should have dedicated media controls (Play/Pause/Stop/Next/Previous Track) and use Gateron switches for an attractive fully-loaded keyboard.
-I’ve tested two Gateron switch based keyboards the GMMK and the CK550.
-Gaterons are cheap, but the build quality, actuation and reliability are equal to Cherry MX, based on my experience with the GMMK that I still have and various discussions in the Reddit forum.
+I’ve tested two Gateron switch-based keyboards the GMMK and the CK550.
+Gateron switches are considered to be cheap.
+Yet the build quality, actuation and reliability are equal to Cherry MX, based on my experience with the GMMK that I still have and various discussions in the Reddit forum.